 A more personal intimate whispered, less institutional art, I have never seen.

 All Evelyn's work has a deep contemplative stillness within it.
 The dignity of her figures - women above all - is a consequence of their listening hearts.
 Looking at Evelyn's paintings I think of Keats' "unheard melodies"... love is her theme.

 She received little recognition in her lifetime from the Art Establishment but her work is greatly valued by many people who own her drawings, paintings and reliefs.
-A book recording their appreciation has been printed in draft and will be published in 2013.
-David Lee has said of the draft: “I think it is the most honest and authentic book about an artist I’ve ever read.
+A book recording their appreciation has been recently published.
+David Lee has said of the book: “I think it is the most honest and authentic book about an artist I’ve ever read.
 Everything in it is felt and genuine.
 Her work is borne into the future on a tidal wave of love.
 Nobody exaggerates and everyone addresses the work directly, which is a testimony to how Evie’s work drags you straight into the profundities of life.
 Evie’s work will be looked at, understood and valued in a hundred years.
 This is the best reward for any artist neglected in their own time, that their work transcends fashion and touches us forever.”